apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/loadstatus?full?computeUsingClusterView`

-Returns the number of segments not yet loaded for each tier until all segments to load in the cluster are available.
+Returns the number of segments not yet loaded for each tier until all segments loading in the cluster are available.
 The result includes segment replication counts.
 It also factors in the number of available nodes that are of a service type that can load the segment when computing the number of segments remaining to load.
 A segment is considered fully loaded when:
-- Druid had replicated it the number of times configured in the corresponding load rule.
+- Druid has replicated it the number of times configured in the corresponding load rule.
-- Or the number of replicas for the segment in each tier where it configured to be replicated equals the available nodes of a service type that are currently allowed to load the segment in the tier.
+- Or the number of replicas for the segment in each tier where it is configured to be replicated equals the available nodes of a service type that are currently allowed to load the segment in the tier.

 * `/druid/coordinator/v1/loadqueue`